md-511/fashion-gan/README.md

-Implementeda gan that generates images of fashion using MNIST Fashion Dataset
+Implemented a gan that generates images of fashion using MNIST Fashion Dataset